cap-js/docs/java/working-with-cql/query-execution.md

 To add or update CDS views without redeploying the database schema, annotate your views with [@cds.persistence.skip](../../guides/databases#cds-persistence-skip).
 This tells the CDS compiler to skip generating database views for these entities, and the CAP Java runtime resolves them dynamically at runtime.

 ::: warning Limitations
-Runtime views do not support complex views using aggregations, unions, joins, or subqueries in the `FROM` clause.
+Runtime views do not support aggregations, unions, joins, or subqueries in the FROM clause.
 :::

 ::: tip Draft-enabled entities
-To read [draft-enabled](../fiori-drafts#reading-drafts) entities, set `cds.drafts.persistence` to `split`.
+For runtime views on [draft-enabled](../fiori-drafts#reading-drafts) entities, set *cds.drafts.persistence* to `split` and run draft queries through the [draft service](../fiori-drafts#draft-service).
 :::

 **Example** - consider the following CDS model and query: